moxious/halin/README.md

 component, or none, if they work anywhere.

 Neo4j driver management is done centrally.
 Components are discouraged from creating drivers or even using them.
-By using the ClusterNode object to run queries, we get to centrally manage all of that and also track performance and errors.
+By using the ClusterMember object to run queries, we get to centrally manage all of that and also track performance and errors.

 Sentry is used throughout for error detection and reporting.